Almost-Riemannian manifolds do not satisfy the $\mathsf{CD}$ condition: A general strategy for disproving the CD condition

-This last result provides a nice strategy to disprove the $\cd(K,N)$ condition for a given metric measure space $(X,\di,\m)$, by looking at the one-dimensional elements of the disintegration.
-In fact it is sufficient to prove that, for a suitable 1-Lipschitz function $u:X \to \R$, there exists a $\q$-positive set $\tilde Q \subset Q$ such that $(\bar \gamma_\alpha,|\cdot|,\m_\alpha)$ does not satisfy $\cd(K,N)$ for every $\alpha \in \tilde Q$.
-The benefit of this argument is that, once we are reduced to study one-dimensional spaces, we can prove \eqref{eq:disproveCD} in order to disprove $\cd(K,N)$.
+On the one hand, as shown in \cite{cavalletti2013}, the essentially non-branching assumption ensures that $R_u^{nb}$ is an equivalence relation on $T_u^{nb}$ and for $\q$-a.e. $q \in Q$, $\gamma_q$ is isometric to a closed interval of $\R$.
+On the other hand, if $(X,\di,\m)$ also satisfies the $\cd(K,N)$ condition, the set $T_u \setminus T_u^{nb}$ is $\m$-negligible, cf. \cite[Thm.\ 3.4]{MR3648975}.
+It is then possible to obtain a global result, analogous to Proposition \ref{prop:localization}. \end{rmk}

+\begin{rmk} Note that showing \eqref{eq:disproveCD} for $K\in\R$ actually implies that $h_q$ can not be a $\cd(K,\infty)$ density.
+However, for a metric measure space $(X,\di,\m)$, it is not known whether the $\cd(K,\infty)$ condition can be characterized with one-dimensional disintegrations. \end{rmk}

-\section{A general strategy for disproving the \texorpdfstring{\cd}{CD} condition}
+\section{A general strategy for disproving the \texorpdfstring{$\cd$}{CD} condition}

-The $1$-Lipschitz function whose disintegration allows us to disprove the CD condition will be the (signed) distance function from a hypersurface $\surf$.
-Indeed with this choice we are able to compute explicitly the $1$-dimensional marginals and to exploit the existence of characteristic points.
+The $1$-Lipschitz function whose disintegration allows us to disprove the $\cd$ condition will be a localized version of the (signed) distance function from a hypersurface $\surf$.
+Indeed with this choice we are able to compute explicitly the one-dimensional marginals and to exploit the existence of characteristic points.